-Test management is a complex world.
-It involves a lot of coordination, communication, documentation and tooling.
+Test management is a world of complexities.
+This is because there’s a lot of coordination, communication, documentation, and tooling involved.
 Test case management tools exist to improve the lives of software testers.
-Free test case management tools are often good alternatives to paying for licenses, and they can certainly be good alternatives to using a traditional spreadsheet for managing tests.
+Free test case management tools are often good alternatives to paying for licenses, and they can be an improvement over using a traditional spreadsheet for managing tests.

-No two teams are identical, and everyone has their own way of working.
-A good test case management tool is simple to use, promotes collaboration, and allows for some flexibility.
-The right tool can have a major and positive impact on you and your team, leading to better test coverage, more efficient testing, and better reporting.
+No two teams work in identical ways, and everyone has a preferred way of working.
+However team members choose to work, a test case management tool must be simple to use, promote collaboration, and allow flexibility if it’s going to be useful.
+The right tool can have a major and positive impact on you and your team, which will lead to better test coverage, more efficient testing, and better reporting.

-In a world of paid SaaS products, it’s easy to forget there are other options available.
-In this article, we’ve included a list of free test case management tools and a quick description of each.
+In a world of paid SaaS products, it’s easy to forget that other options are available.
+This article shines the spotlight on a list of free test case management tools with a quick description of each.